 2. Find simple recipe inspiration

-If you’re new to healthier cooking, a recipe that calls for 25 ingredients, multiple tools, and 2 hours of your time is probably not the best place to start.
+If you’re new to healthy cooking, a recipe that calls for 25 ingredients, multiple tools, and 2 hours of your time is probably not the best place to start.
 No need to make healthy eating complicated.
 Look for easy recipes – or basic recipe templates – that you can customize based on your tastes and what you can find in your area.
 There are many simple recipes you can peruse, but here are a few to check out:

 - 8 Packaged Staple Foods You Can Easily Make From Scratch